 I decided to ditch the dye at the age of 45 for a number of reasons.
 My decision was based on the fact that as I was getting older, I felt I did not look natural with brown hair.
 And this might sound funny, but my eyebrows didn’t match my dyed hair color!

 As we age, our complexions get lighter, and I found that continuing to dye my hair brown made me look older—it emphasized the aging lines in my skin.
-I noticed too that, as is normal for women of the peri-/menopausal phase of life, my hair was getting a little thinner, especially at the front – so my scalp was more visible through the dyed hair.
+I noticed too, that, as is normal for women of the peri-/menopausal phase of life, my hair was getting a little thinner, especially at the front – so my scalp was more visible through the dyed hair.
 So how to go gray gracefully?
-I was frustrated by the fact that I was having to color it every two weeks to get rid of the new grey regrowth coming through… and I resented putting chemicals onto my scalp which might not be a healthy thing to do.
+I was frustrated that I had to color it every two weeks to get rid of the new grey regrowth coming through… and I resented putting chemicals onto my scalp which might not be a healthy thing to do.